digital-land-attic/brownfield-land-collection-old/README.md

 * [var/normalised](var/normalised) -- the normalised resource as CSV
 * [var/harmonised](var/harmonised) -- the harmonised resource as CSV

+Files which cannot be easily processed automatically are fixed by hand and kept in the [fixed](fixed) directory.

 The collection is then collated into a register for each organisation, and a national dataset (TBD).

 A number of index files are generated for the collection: